Walchensee Hydroelectric Power Station: Technical operation

 The power station uses the hydraulic head of about 200 m between the Walchensee (acting as the upper reservoir, at 802 m above sea level) and the Kochelsee (599 m a.s.l.) to generate electricity.
-Through six, 450 m ducts connecting the two natural lakes, the water flows to the hydro-electric plant's four Pelton water turbines with single-phase generators, and four Francis water turbines with three-phase generators, and then exits into the Kochelsee.
+Through six, 450 m ducts connecting the two natural lakes, the water flows to the hydro-electric plant's four Pelton water turbines with single-phase generators, which power the German railroad network.
+Then it flows through four Francis water turbines with three-phase generators, linked to the European grid, and exits into the Kochelsee.
 Because the water level constantly changes, neither lake fully freezes in the winter; what does freeze on the lakes is potentially hazardous thin ice.
 The natural outflow of the Walchensee at Niedernach — over the Jachen to the River Isar — is blocked by a weir, but the natural inflow to the lake is still insufficient to provide enough water to the reservoir for the operation of the power station, so the waters of the Rißbach river are also used.